Updated on May 9, 2023 by Julie McCool

 Observe Live Flights at Dulles International Airport

 Near the IMAX theater entry, a short elevator ride takes visitors up to the Observation Tower.
-Level two explains the workings of the US Air Traffic Control system, and the top floor offers excellent views of Dulles Airport and the surrounding countryside.
+Level two explains the workings of the US Air Traffic Control system.
+On the top floor, enjoy excellent views of Dulles Airport and the surrounding countryside.

-Enjoy a Tour or Special Event
+Enjoy an Expert-led Tour or Special Event

-The museum hosts special events throughout the year, including monthly Family Days focused on particular topics, such as Women in Aviation.
-There's also a very popular Halloween event every year on the Saturday before Halloween.
+The museum hosts some fantastic special events throughout the year including a special Father's Day display.
+In addition, monthly Family Days focus on topics such as Women in Aviation.
+There's also a very popular Halloween trick-or-treating event every year on the Saturday before Halloween.